Efficient contract assembly

 Intensive manual labour with your traditional text processor and sanity checking your every drafting move effectively become a thing of the past!

-ClauseBase features a full dictionary for all supported languages and knowledge of their grammatical rules are built-in (currently English, French and Dutch — Spanish and German coming).
-Conjugations of verbs, pronouns and adjectives, as well as the selection of the right article, can therefore be automatically taken care of.
+ClauseBase features a full dictionary for its deeply supported languages and knowledge of their grammatical rules are built-in (currently English, French, Dutch and German).
+Conjugations of verbs, pronouns and adjectives, as well as the selection of the right article, can therefore be automatically taken care of for those languages.

 Time can therefore be saved on: